YugmPatel/CMPE--255-Data-Science-with-AI/README.md

 The main goal was to predict house prices based on different features, such as square footage, location, and quality of construction, using several machine learning models.

+---

 ## Project Files

-- **Colab Notebook**: The main code used in the project, written in Python.
-[Download the Colab notebook](sandbox:/mnt/data/House_Prices_Prediction_Project.ipynb)
+- **Google Colab Notebook**: The main code used in the project.
+You can access it here: [Google Colab Notebook Link](#) *(Replace with your Colab link)*
 - **Chat Transcript**: The exported transcript of the conversation where code and explanations were generated using ChatGPT (you need to export it from your interface).
-- **Medium Article**: You will need to create this article on medium.com, selecting relevant sections from the project to present in a well-organized report.
+- **Medium Article**: A detailed report published on Medium summarizing key insights and steps from the project.
+You can read the article here: [https://medium.com/@yugmmaneshkumar.patel/a-comprehensive-guide-to-house-price-prediction-using-crisp-dm-methodology-eb3f34f26721](#) *(Replace with your Medium article link)*

 ---

 ## Instructions

 ### 1. **Run the Colab Notebook**
-   - Open the provided Colab notebook in Google Colab.
+   - Open the provided Colab notebook using the link above.
    - Follow the steps outlined in the notebook, starting from business understanding, through data understanding and preparation, to modeling and evaluation.

 ### 2. **Publish a Medium Article**